Frequently Asked Questions

 What is credit by contract option?

 Contract credit option may be available to an agency or association desiring credit for employees or members.
 The agency agrees to provide all arrangements and cover all expenses connected with the course.
-Cal Poly Extended Education will charge a per unit fee and will verify approval of the course and instructor through university procedures, process enrollment and grades through the campus Student Information System and record credit, according to campus regulation.
+Cal Poly Extended, Professional and Continuing Education (EPaCE) will charge a per unit fee and will verify approval of the course and instructor through university procedures, process enrollment and grades through the campus Student Information System and record credit, according to campus regulation.

 What are Continuing Education Units (CEUs)?

-One CEU = ten contact hours of participation in organized extended education/training experience under responsible, qualified direction and instruction (definition of the International Association for Continuing Education and Training-IACET).
+One CEU = ten contact hours of participation in organized Extended, Professional and Continuing Education (EPaCE)/training experience under responsible, qualified direction and instruction (definition of the International Association for Continuing Education and Training-IACET).
 Continuing Education Units (CEUs) are based on the number of sixty-minute contact hours for a course or program.
 (Example: If a course or program meets ten contact hours, you will receive one CEU.)
 To receive CEUs, you must be present for the entire course or program.

 What is a certificate program?

 Certificate program courses provide you with skill requirements in a particular career field.
-Cal Poly Extended Education will award a Certificate of Achievement when you complete a certificate program.
+Cal Poly Extended, Professional and Continuing Education (EPaCE) will award a Certificate of Achievement when you complete a certificate program.

 How are course fees determined?

-State law requires that Cal Poly Extended Education as an entity of the California State University System must be self-supported.
-Taxpayer-generated funds do not provide support to Cal Poly Extended Education
+State law requires that Cal Poly Extended, Professional and Continuing Education (EPaCE) as an entity of the California State University System must be self-supported.
+Taxpayer-generated funds do not provide support to Cal Poly EPaCE

 Each campus determines course fees based upon the cost of instruction and supplies for each program or course.
 Course requirements determine the fee for each non-credit course.